sguzman/math-research/README.md

 - Addition as isomophic to comma operator
 - Infinite cardinality databases and their queries
 - AI producing rational, optimized cowpaths for oft treaded neural computations
+- Computing homology by computing the homology of the compliment of the topological space in the embedded ambience space